-Cáceres has been a trade route city and a political centre of the local nobles for many centuries.
+Cáceres has been a trade route city and a political center of the local nobles for many centuries.
 Since ancient times, people from different cultures have gathered in Cáceres and have shaped its strong historical roots.
 Pre-Roman settlements occupied the original plot followed by the Roman, Arab, Jewish and Christian people.

 The influence and remains of these cultures can be observed and studied in the walled ensemble of Cáceres, with a wide typological and constructive variety ranging from popular architecture to palace-houses, with their characteristic sobriety and towers of the nobility of Gothic and Renaissance times.
-The city's history of battles between Moors and Christians is also reflected in the architecture, which is a blend of Roman, Islamic, Northern Gothic and Italian Renaissance styles.
+The city's history of battles between Moors and Christians is also reflected in the architecture, which is a blend of Roman, Islamic, Northern Gothic, and Italian Renaissance styles.
 This property also includes noteworthy religious buildings such as churches, hermitages and convents.

 The Old Town of Cáceres is surrounded by a wall of 1,174m, and it’s located in the Autonomous Community of Extremadura in the southwest of the Iberian Peninsula.

 Caceres is one of Spain's most beautiful cities.
 While the suburbs of Cáceres are largely unremarkable in the manner of so many Spanish cities, the Ciudad Monumental (Monumental City) at its core is truly extraordinary.
-Narrow cobbled streets twist and climb among ancient stone walls lined with palaces, mansions, arches and churches, while the skyline is decorated with turrets, spires, gargoyles and enormous storks' nests.
-Protected by defensive walls, it has survived almost intact from its 16th-century period of splendour.
+Narrow cobbled streets twist and climb among ancient stone walls lined with palaces, mansions, arches and churches, while the skyline is decorated with turrets, spires, gargoyles and enormous storks nests.
+Protected by defensive walls, it has survived almost intact from its 16th-century period of splendor.
 At dusk or after dark, when the crowds have gone, you'll feel like you've stepped back into the Middle Ages.Its Plaza Mayor is one of Spain's most beautiful public squares.